OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-windows.md

 ## Create the runbook

-To create a runbook to install Tomcat on an Ubuntu machine:
+To create a runbook to harden your Windows installation:

 1. From your project's overview page, navigate to {{Operations, Runbooks}}, and click **ADD RUNBOOK**.
 1. Give the runbook a Name and click **SAVE**.